neicnordic/sensitive-data-archive/CONTRIBUTING.md

 Work should not continue on the branch *unless* it is a [Draft Pull Request](https://github.blog/2019-02-14-introducing-draft-pull-requests/).
 Once the PR is marked ready the review can start.

-The initiator of the PR should assign the [@sensitive-data-development-collaboration](https://github.com/orgs/neicnordic/teams/sensitive-data-development-collaboration) team for reviewer duty on the branch.
+The initiator of the PR should assign the [@sensitive-data-development-collaboration](https://github.com/orgs/neicnordic/teams/sensitive-data-development-collaboration) team as reviewers.

 Other people may also look at the PR and review the code.